Blackened Cajun Sockeye Salmon with Smoky Cheddar Grits. Thank you to Prince William Sound Salmon for sending me this gorgeous wild Sockeye salmon.

 2. Prep the salmon by removing any bones, rinse then pat dry.
 Cut into desired fillet sizes.
 Brush the fillets lightly with one tablespoon of the olive oil then a squeeze of lemon juice

 3. Combine the seasonings in a shallow dish.
 Press the salmon fillets into the seasoning to cover them well, don’t season the skin side.

 4. Heat the remaining olive oil and one tablespoon of the butter in the cast iron pan.
 Place the fillets in the pan skin side up and cook for 3-4 minutes.
 Carefully flip over and cook for another 3-4 minutes to crisp up the skin.
 Remove the salmon from the pan and add in the remaining tablespoon of butter and a few drops of tabasco sauce.
 Stir to make a sauce.

 5. While the salmon is cooking, make the grits.
 Add the grits to the simmering stock and quickly whisk.
 This should take about 5 minutes to thicken so you can do this while the salmon is cooking.
 If the grits are too thick for your liking add in a little more stock.
 Once the salmon is about done remove the grits from the heat.
-Add in the butter, half and half, cheeses, half a teaspoon of salt, black pepper.
+Add in the butter, half and half, cheeses, half a teaspoon of salt, black pepper and optional liquid smoke.
 Stir until cheese is melted.
 Taste and add more salt if desired.

 6. Divide grits amongst shallow bowls, top with a piece of the salmon.
 Spoon the sauce from the cast iron pan over the salmon, top with diced scallion, a few more drops of tabasco and garnish with a few lemon slices.
 Serve immediately.